cockroachdb/docs/src/current/cockroachcloud/migrations-page.md

 1. Provide the following information:
     - A **Credential Name** to associate with the credentials.
     - The **Dialect** of the database you are connecting to.
 Currently, PostgreSQL and MySQL are supported.
     - The **Host** for accessing the database.
+Exclude the protocol (e.g., `tcp://`).
 For example, `migrations.cockroachlabs.com`.
 Local hosts such as `localhost` and `127.0.0.1` are not allowed.
     - The **Port** for accessing the database.
     - A valid **Username** and **Password** for accessing the database.
     - The **Database Name** to access.
-The Schema Conversion Tool will obtain the schema for this database.
+The MOLT Schema Conversion Tool will obtain the schema for this database.
     - The **SSL Mode** for accessing the database:
         - `None`: Do not force a secure connection.
         - `Verify CA`: Force a secure connection and verify that the server certificate is signed by a known CA.